Home » Why Are Rats Attracted To Wires?

 The best way to rat-proof electrical wires is to wrap them up with a rodent-resistant cable sleeve.
 They can prevent structural damage to your electrical systems and save you money in the long run.

 To use these sleeves, wrap them around your cables.
-The characteristic braiding on most sleeves allows you to easily manipulate the electrical wires and cables through the sleeves.
+The characteristic braiding on most sleeves allows you to manipulate the electrical wires and cables through the sleeves.

 Poke the wires through the sleeving so that they pass all the way through.
 Use the push-and-slide method to drive the cables into the sleeves so that they emerge on the other end.